RaghavaAlajangi/agentic-doc-synthesizer/README.md

 ## Limitations

+- **No Evaluation**: ETL pipeline & Agent responses are not evaluated
 - **No Testing**: Unit and integration tests not implemented
 - **No CI/CD**: No automated build or deployment pipeline
 - **No Authentication**: Public API endpoints without authentication mechanisms